Skip navigation

 Rotavirus antigen test

 The rotavirus antigen test detects rotavirus in the feces.
-Rotavirus is the most common cause of infectious diarrhea in children.
-Children 3 months to 2 years old have the most severe symptoms.
+This is the most common cause of infectious diarrhea in children.

 How the Test is Performed

-For infants and young children wearing diapers, try lining the diaper with plastic wrap.
-If the plastic wrap is positioned properly, it will help prevent urine and stool from mixing to provide a better sample.
+• For infants and young children wearing diapers, line the diaper with plastic wrap.
+Position the plastic wrap to prevent urine and stool from mixing in order to get a better sample.

 How to Prepare for the Test